rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 ## Creating a Kubeconfig

 Only a **valid and active** Rancher user can create a Kubeconfig.
-E.g. trying to create a Kubeconfig using `system:admin` service account will lead to an error:
+For example, trying to create a Kubeconfig using a `system:admin` service account will lead to an error:

 ```bash
 kubectl create -o jsonpath='{.status.value}' -f -<<EOF